microsoft/vscode-docs/docs/python/python-web.md

 - evaluate variables in the debug console
 - debug the program in the intergrated terminal

 The screen shot below shows an active debug session.
-The files are hosted directly on GitHub.
+The files are hosted directly on GitHub on this [repository](https://github.com/dbaeumer/python-sample).

 ![Debugging a Python Program](images/web/debug.png)